 Most of these are probably the best dumb ideas you’ve ever heard, but sometimes the best way to play is to take your game to the next level, and with Pokémon that means competitive play.
 Training becomes a whole different ordeal when only just the right stats will do.
 The first time you catch that Pokémon you’ve been hunting might not be enough; it might not have just the right personality to compliment the way you intend to use it.
 Or maybe you’ll go the breeding route and have to juggle a dozen eggs until you have that magic little ‘mon.
 Then you’ve got to make some tough choices and make sure that you not only have the perfect pair or perfect party, but just the right move to out maneuver your opponent.
 This might sound like a ton of work, but attending tournaments and meeting players that take the game as seriously as you can be a ton of fun, as well as an opportunity to potentially go to Regionals, Nationals, and Worlds!
 Who doesn’t love travel?
-Tournament training has never been easier with all the tools and techniques that were made available starting with X and Y. Think you’ve got what it takes to be the best in reality’s regions?
+Tournament training has never been easier with all the tools and techniques that were made available in Sword and Shield.
+Think you’ve got what it takes to be the best in reality’s regions?
 Show the world that you wanna be the very best, like no one ever was, and try competing!